 June is a huge month for festivals across Italy, and Venice is no exception.
-Most notably, this is the month when the Venice Biennale begins (every other year, in odd-numbered years).
+Most notably, this is the month when the Venice Biennale begins.
 Also note that June 2, Republic Day, is a national holiday, so many businesses, including museums and restaurants, will be closed or have reduced hours.

 Here's an overview of some of the biggest annual and semi-annual festivals that Venetians celebrate in June.